-Tektronix service solutions maintains a comprehensive, constantly expanding collection of application notes, technical briefs and other resources to help engineers working on the cutting edge of technology.
-Please visit service-solutions.tektronix.com
+Tektronix maintains a comprehensive, constantly expanding collection of application notes, technical briefs and other resources to help engineers working on the cutting edge of technology.
+Please visit www.tek.com

-Copyright © 2011, Tektronix Service Solutions.
+Copyright © 2017, Tektronix.
 All rights reserved.
 Tektronix products are covered by U.S. and foreign patents, issued and pending.
 Information in this publication supersedes that in all previously published material.
 Specification and price change privileges reserved.
-TEKTRONIX and TEK are registered trademarks of Tektronix, Inc. All other trade names referenced are the service marks, trademarks or registered trademarks of their respective con
+TEKTRONIX and TEK are registered trademarks of Tektronix, Inc. All other trade names referenced are the service marks, trademarks or registered trademarks of their respective companies.